 The Quieter Nights Program encourages jet aircraft operators to avoid flights at VNY between 11 p.m. and 7 a.m. whenever possible, unless the aircraft are involved in military, law enforcement, emergency, fire or air ambulance/life flight operations.

-This program will include active collaboration among VNY staff and jet aircraft operators, the development of best practices to reduce nighttime flights and ongoing outreach to jet aircraft operators to achieve program goals.
+This program includes active collaboration among VNY staff and jet aircraft operators, the development of best practices to reduce nighttime flights and ongoing outreach to jet aircraft operators to achieve program goals.
 Additionally, LAWA will distribute information about the Quieter Nights Program through the VNY airport website, publications and other printed materials to maximize program awareness.
+For pilot information, click here.

 To incentivize jet aircraft operators’ participation, this program will be included in the existing VNY Friendly Flyer Awards Program, which publicly acknowledges jet aircraft operators who do an exemplary job following all VNY noise abatement policies and programs.